usnistgov/OSCAL/docs/schema/_declarationsXML.md

 Indicates that a value or text within a value should be inherited from a property on a containing control object

-[&lt;inherit>](#inherit-element--inherited-value) is typically used to enforce hierarchical numbering within control objects.
-When given in a [&lt;value>](#value-element--value-constraint) in a declaration, [&lt;inherit>](#inherit-element--inherited-value) indicates that the value of a property, or a segment of its value, must be the same as a property (`prop`) higher in the containment hierarchy of a control object.
+`inherit` is typically used to enforce hierarchical numbering within control objects.
+When given in a [&lt;value>](#value-element--value-constraint) in a declaration, `inherit` indicates that the value of a property, or a segment of its value, must be the same as a property (`prop`) higher in the containment hierarchy of a control object.
 That is, if a property with `@class='number'` is constrained with `value/inherit`, it must be the same as is assigned on the closest ancestor (`part`, `subcontrol`, `control`, or `group`) with the given property.

-Usually, [&lt;inherit>](#inherit-element--inherited-value) is used in conjunction with [&lt;autonum>](#autonum-element--autonumbered-generated-value).
+Usually, `inherit` is used in conjunction with [&lt;autonum>](#autonum-element--autonumbered-generated-value).
 Using the two elements in combination, for example, the number (property) assigned to a subcontrol appearing inside a control numbered "A1" may be constrained to be "A1-a", "A1-b", etc., depending on the position of the subcontrol within the control.

 If a value must inherit from a property of a different class from the containing control object, `inherit/@from` can be used to indicate the applicable property (by its class).
-By default, [&lt;inherit>](#inherit-element--inherited-value) indicates a property value should match an ancestor's property with the same `@class` (the most usual case).
+By default, `inherit` indicates a property value should match an ancestor's property with the same `@class` (the most usual case).

 This element is empty